tayabdev/tayabdev/README.md

 ## 🎓 Education

 - **Master's in Machine Learning**
-  University of Engineering and Technology, Peshawar *(Expected Graduation: Feb-2026)*
-  **Focus:** Deep Learning, Generative Models, and AI Systems
+  University of Engineering and Technology Peshawar, Pakistan **Focus:** Deep Learning, Generative Models, RAG Systems, and AI Systems

 - **Bachelor's in Computer Systems Engineering**
   University of Engineering and Technology, Peshawar *(Graduated: 2024)*